About Municipal Utility Districts:

 To answer the question “will my tax bills be higher in a MUD?” – In the short term, yes.
 When compared to the property tax rate in the City of McKinney, MUD 2 taxes are higher at this point.

-Currently, MUD 2 does not offer tax exemptions for individuals who are sixty-five (65) years of age or older.
+Currently, MUD 2 does offer tax exemptions for individuals who are sixty-five (65) years of age or older or disabled of $5,000.

 For more tax information contact: